zuozhenggh/learning-library/developer-library/weblogic-to-oci/on-prems-env-docker/on-prems-env-docker.md

 - Get the Docker environment files
 - Startup the Docker-based 'on-premises' demo environment
 - Check that the environment is running properly
-- Create a SSH key pair to communicate with the OCI services.
+- Create an SSH key pair to communicate with the OCI services.

 ### Prerequisites